About Our Chapter

 THE TICKTOCKER EXPERIENCE

-We are dedicated to providing our daughters, “Ticktockers”, with a developmental program that provides opportunities for each young woman to learn the joy of serving others, to grow aware of and respect a wide array of cultural traditions, to develop life skills, maturity, confidence and compassion, and to make friends while engaging in chapter activities in a safe, comfortable, and age-appropriate environment.
-We believe that this well-rounded NCL experience will inspire and empower our young women to succeed as confident and socially aware contributors in their communities.
+We are dedicated to providing our daughters, “Ticktockers”, with a developmental program that provides opportunities for each young woman to learn the joy of serving others, to grow aware of and respect a wide array of cultural traditions to develop life skills, maturity, confidence and compassion, and to make friends while engaging in chapter activities in a safe, comfortable, and age-appropriate environment.
+We believe that this well-rounded NCL experience will inspire and empower our daughters to succeed as confident and socially-aware contributors in their communities.

 Ticktockers are divided into classes based on their year of high school graduation.
 Each Ticktocker class has Board Officers and Committee Members.
 The Ticktockers are trained in parliamentary procedure and conduct their own meetings, with the support of a small number of Patronesses known as Grade Level Advisors (GLAs).